 Navigate to the Dose tab followed by Dose Calibration.
 Select Dose Area Calibration process, follow the software prompts, and enter the requested user-configurable values.
 After completing Dose Area Calibration, select the Dose Current Calibration process and follow the software prompts [1].

-SCREEN: To be provided by the authors: The Dose tab and then Dose Calibration is clicked.
+SCREEN: To be provided by the authors: The microscope is connected and the Dose tab is selected

+The Dose tab and then Dose Current Calibration is clicked. the software prompts are followed, and the aperture and monochromator settings are entered

 Dose Area Calibration process is selected, the software prompts are followed, and the aperture and monochromator settings are entered.

 Once the calibration process for TEM mode is finished, calibrate the electron dose for STEM (Stem) mode by repeating the calibration process [1].